 The list of VoIP connections and the ISDN/ fixed line connection assigned to the base as receive connections is displayed.
-Net AM: xxx is displayed, where xxx is replaced by the default connection name (Net AM: IP1 to Net AM: IP6.
-Net AM: Fixed Line or Net AM: ISDN).
+Net AM: xxx is displayed, where xxx is replaced by xxx is displayed, where xxx is replaced by the default connection name (Net AM: IP1 to Net AM: IP6, Net AM: Fixed Line or Net AM: ISDN).